Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

 column alpha = ln alpha parameter in Ricker model by inlet, provided from Step 3 above, by inlet (all CUs within an inlet are identical)

-column beta0 = beta parameter of the Ricker model by inlet, calculated from lnalpha/SREP, where lnalpha is generated in Step 3 and SREP from accessible watershed area model for each inlet (file of accessible watershed-area based benchmarks: 'DataIn/WCVI_SMSY_AllExMH.csv', rounded to 2 significant digits).
+column beta0 = beta parameter of the Ricker model by inlet, calculated from lnalpha/SREP, where lnalpha is generated in Step 3 and SREP from accessible watershed area model for each inlet (file of accessible watershed-area based benchmarks: 'DataIn/WCVI_SMSY_AllExMH.csv').

 column sigma = SD of Ricker residuals by inlet, provided from Step 3 above, by inlet (all CUs within an inlet are identical)